BhaskarMishra05/INSTAMART/README.md

 ![SQLAlchemy](https://img.shields.io/badge/SQLAlchemy-ORM-3e5c76?style=flat-square)
 ![Jupyter](https://img.shields.io/badge/Jupyter-Notebook-3e5c76?style=flat-square)

-An end-to-end data analysis project on the Instacart Market Basket dataset.
+An end-to-end data analysis project on the InstaMart Market Basket dataset.
 It works through a specific set of business questions about customer ordering behavior, product performance, and reorder dynamics, and turns the findings into concrete recommendations rather than stopping at charts.

 This README is meant to stand on its own: it covers the problem, the approach, how the data moves through the project, the folder structure, and the headline insights and recommendations, so that anyone looking at the repository gets the full picture without needing to open the report file.